Athletic Training Club By-Laws

 Vice President: The Vice President shall be elected by a majority vote of the members of the Athletic Training Club.
 The Vice President shall assume the duties of the President in his/her absence.
 The Vice President shall execute any other responsibility necessary to carry out duties of his/her office.
 Serve as a parliamentarian and perform the duties that the President delegates.
 Be responsible for all information related to the professional interests of the chapter.
 Organize and distribute any chapter publicity, in accordance with school policies.

 Secretary: The Secretary shall be elected by a majority vote of the members of the Athletic Training Club.
-The Secretary shall record the minutes from all meetings and make the minutes available to all members following each meeting.
-Be responsible for handling all chapter correspondence.
-Submit a year-end report to the activities Student Government Association.
-Record the minutes of all club business and executive meetings.
-Be responsible for submitting all paper work to the Student Government Association in order to keep in good standing of our charter.
+The Secretary shall record the minutes from executive and club meetings and make the minutes available to all members following each meeting.
+The Secretary shall be responsible for handling all chapter correspondence, submitting a year-end report to the activities Student Government Association in order to keep in good standing of our charter.

 Senators: Two senators shall either be elected by a majority vote of the members of the Athletic Training Club or volunteer themselves for the position.
 The Senators are the official representatives of the Athletic Training Club on occasions where such representation is necessary or appropriate.
-Responsibilities are acting as liaisons between the club and the Student Government Association.
+The Senators responsibilities are acting as liaisons between the club and the Student Government Association.

 ARTICLE IV (MEETINGS)